c4tom/DreamDevBox/docs/custom-container/enable-blackfire.rst

 =====

 For the lazy readers, here are all commands required to get you started.
-Simply copy and paste the following block into your terminal from the root of your Devilbox git
+Simply copy and paste the following block into your terminal from the root of your DreamDevBox git
 directory:

 .. code-block:: bash